travelingvanproblem/legacy-hugo-site/content/docs/work/getting-enough-4G-data.md

 The first company we tested was [ConnectPls](https://connectpls.com/).

-They have [eSIM](https://connectpls.com/e-sim/) and [physical SIM card options](https://connectpls.com/sim-card-only/) which both cost 59£ per month which at the time of writing this was ~69€.
+They have [eSIM](https://connectpls.com/e-sim/) and [physical SIM card](https://connectpls.com/sim-card-only/) options which both cost 59£ per month which at the time of writing this was ~69€.
 Physical SIM card contains 400gb of data and eSIM 200gb so both should be more than enough for us.

 Nice thing about their service is that you can cancel anytime and they have automated the payments of your subscription and charge your credit card monthly.

-Since both options were similiarly priced we wanted to get the physical one.
-After ordering they contacted us through email and arranged delivery to a poste restante address in Germany using DHL Express.
+Both options were similiarly priced and eSIM cards can't be easily swapped between 2 phones so we decided to get the physical SIM card.
+After ordering they contacted us through email and arranged delivery to a local post office in Germany using DHL Express.

 ![DHL Express envelope and SIM card](images/guidebook/getting-connectpls-sim.jpeg "ConnectPls SIM card arriving in DHL Express envelope")

 I needed to enable data roaming in the settings and then we had blazing fast 200mbps download speeds 🚀.

 We used the SIM card for 3 weeks and then suddenly it stopped working.
 Luckily we had second mobile subscription still and were able to connect ConnectPls Support using WhatsApp.
-They then send us the replacement eSIM QR-code and it worked immediately.
+They then sent us a replacement eSIM as QR-code and it worked immediately.

 Their monthly fee is pretty high and the suddenly dying SIM card did not make us too happy so we started to look for different options 👎.